ricardogrm02/Sentimax/README.md

 ■ Nick TODO
 • test image text scraping
 • figure out how to remove stop words
-• figure out how to combine different models together
+• figure out how to combine scikitlearn, tensorflow, and hugging face together
-• determine which models to use together (currently MNB, SVM)
+• determine which models to use together
+• avoid svm, randomforest, sdgc for taking too long

 ■ Ricky TODO
 • setup the frontend